-Cybercrimes and identity theft is a rapidly growing area of criminal law, and one in which an experienced criminal defense lawyer is a necessity.
+Cybercrimes and identity theft is a rapidly growing area of criminal law, and one in which an experienced criminal defense lawyer is necessary.
 The use of electronic media or “cyberevidence” presents complex legal issues.
 It is essential to have an attorney who is well informed about changing technologies and their legal repercussions.

 Many prosecutors use cybercrime or identity theft charges to force a defendant into pleading guilty to a lesser offense.
 In many cases if they proceeded to trial, the prosecutors could never prove these charges beyond a reasonable doubt.
 A qualified attorney can help you decide when to call the prosecutor’s bluff.

 Another cybercrime involves computer hacking.
 Sometimes the company, whose files were accessed, would rather work out a deal than press charges against an individual.
 I have helped clients negotiate such settlements.
 See our related post The Crime of Computer Fraud in Illinois.

-©2014 Matt Keenan.
+©2020 Matt Keenan.
 This website is designed for general information only.
 The information presented at this website should not be construed as formal legal advice nor the formation of a lawyer/client relationship.